2018 Challenge Now Open!

-The City of Fort Collins has awarded five Innovate Fort Collins Challenge grants worth about $265,000 to help the community reduce its carbon footprint by 2020 and beyond.
+The City of Fort Collins awarded five Innovate Fort Collins Challenge grants worth about $265,000 in 2017 to help the community reduce its carbon footprint by 2020 and beyond.
 Based on the scores from the August 3 public pitch night and overall judging, the winners of the competition:

 - Spring Back Colorado ($75,000) for scaling its Fort Collins business where it provides redemptive employment opportunities through recycling of bed mattresses and box springs.

 - Front Range Community College ($65,212) for a learning project that uses a solar photovoltaic panel and electric vehicle charging station at the Harmony Library.

 - Colorado State University ($44,550) for development and implementation of an online transportation and safety education module for incoming freshmen.

 - Insecticycle LLC ($40,000) for a pilot-scale facility to demonstrate a cradle-to-cradle food waste diversion process using black solider fly larvae.

 - Poudre School District ($40,000) for testing food composting technology in middle schools.

 A total of $264,762 was awarded in this first round of the challenge with a second round scheduled in 2018.
 This first round also leveraged $60,000 of re-appropriated money from the Advanced Waste Stream Optimization Offer, which allowed additional waste diversion and recycling projects to be funded.